netsec-ethz/scion-tutorials/content/config/setup_endhost.md

 # Configuring a SCION end host

 {% include alert type="note" content="
-You should go through this tutorial if you want to install SCION end host but do not want to run other SCION AS services on that machine.
+You should go through this tutorial if you want to configure a SCION end host, i.e. a SCION enabled host that does not run any infrastructure services or routers.
-Before proceeding you should already have SCION AS services available in your network, otherwise end host will not run properly.
+Before proceeding you should already have SCION AS services available in your network.
 " %}

 ## Introduction